sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.12.2 =
+* Fix: Actually include the security changes

+= 3.12.1 =
+* Fix: Security issue relating to back-end form fields.
+Thanks to John Castro from WPScan
+* Misc: Remove extra back-end styling that was being added to titles of CPTs
+* Misc: Make sure the WYSIWYG element shows all the items added to the toolbar

 = 3.12.0 =
 * Feature: User Profile Picture free add-on - allow your users to set or edit a custom profile image using the standard WordPress media tools.
 Available through Gutenberg Blocks or custom insertion in the theme template
 * Fix: A notification regarding the resend email confirmation feature